ecemsol/MIS311-Information-Security-Group-Project/README.md

 # MIS311-Information-Security-Group-Project
 # Building Cybersecurity Lab for Attack and Defense

 The goal of this research was to expose how to brute-force vulnerable computers using Kali Linux and Security Onion.
+While doing this, Kibana, Sguil etc. tools were used.

 ## Team Members